-The Board believes that the LiveScores services and Streams Data offering create significant opportunities for the Company to deliver growth in shareholder value via newly developed products and services.
-The main focus for the current year will be growing and developing the product and sales pipelines for these businesses.
+The Board believes that the LiveScores services, IGS partnership, Streams Data offering and the Group's growing sports NFT business create significant opportunities for the Company to deliver growth in shareholder value via newly developed products and services.
+The Board continues to examine additional sources to broaden the appeal of its content business The main focus for the current year will be growing and developing the product and sales pipelines for these businesses.